 For some inexplicable reason, the second hand of the Elan is lumed.
 That’s right – there’s no lume on the indices or primary hands of the watch, just the second hand.
 Quite an oddity, if you ask me.
 Not quite sure what they were thinking here!

 Overall, I think the Coup De Coeur Elan presents terrific value for the price.
-For under $300 SGD, one gets sapphire crystal, 100M WR, a workhorse Seiko NH35 automatic movement, and the choice between a plethora of intriguing strap options.
-In fact, I’ll say that the Elan probably has one of the best build quality of a sub-$300 SGD watch that I’ve reviewed till date!
+For around $300 SGD, one gets sapphire crystal, 100M WR, a workhorse Seiko NH35 automatic movement, and the choice between a plethora of intriguing strap options.
+In fact, I’ll say that the Elan probably has one of the best build quality of the ~$300 SGD watches that I’ve reviewed till date!

 Coup De Coeur Elan – Design